 GISS submitted a number of different configurations to the CMIP3 model data repository at PCMDI.
-Information about the configurations and about updates and known issues are provided on the ModelE AR4 simulations page.
+Information about the configurations and about updates and the known issues are provided on ModelE CMIP3 simulations page.

 The frozen version of the ModelE code used for CMIP3 simulations and the controls for model description papers is denoted as ModelE1 (internal version number 3.0, dated Feb.
 1, 2004).
 This code can be freely downloaded (as a 1.2 MB gzip-ed tar file) from modelE1.tar.gz.